Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

 stack is kept as compact as possible to ease maintenance and to avoid user confusion.
 E.g., packages for which users request special customisations will never be installed in the central software stack.
-Moreover, due to the technical implementation of the software stack on a system the size of LUMI, installing software can be disruptive so new software is mostly made available during maintenance intervals.
+Moreover, due to the technical implementation of a software stack on a system the size of LUMI, installing software can be disruptive, so new software is mostly made available during maintenance intervals.

-This however does not mean that you may have to wait for weeks before you can get the software you need for your project on LUMI.
-We made it very easy to install additional software in your home or project directories (where the latter is the better choice as you can then share with the other people in your project) and use that software.
-It requires not much more than loading a module that configures EasyBuild for local installations and running EasyBuild with a few recipes that can be supplied by the [User Support Team][helpdesk] or your national support team or that you may write yourself.
+This, however, does not mean that you may have to wait for weeks before you can get the software you need for your project on LUMI.
+We have made it very easy to install additional software in your home or project directories (where the latter is a better choice as you can then share it with the other people in your project).
+After installing, using the software requires not much more than loading a module that configures EasyBuild for local installations and running EasyBuild with a few recipes that can be supplied by the [User Support Team][helpdesk] or your national support team or that you may write yourself.
 And this software is then